jremmons/RPI.icestick/Proposal.md

 **Major tasks and their components**:

+- Pick interface to implement (SPI or I2C).

+- Write all the software needed for the Raspberry Pi to talk to an SPI/I2C device through its GPIO pins.

+- Write the hardware needed for the iCEstick to send/receive messages via SPI/I2C.

+- Debug any issue and perfect the interface.

 **Division of work**: I am the sole author of this work, so it's all me!